matt-antone/Scorer/memory-bank/progress.md

   - **Game Timer**: Completed documentation for a timestamp-based main game timer (`docs/game_timer.md`).
   - **Player Timers**: Completed documentation for a timestamp-based "chess-clock" style player timer system (`docs/player_timer.md`).
   - **Client-Driven Setup**: Completed a major documentation overhaul for a new interactive setup flow where players can enter names and roll for deployment from their own devices.
+- **Resume/New Game flow**: Users are prompted to resume or start a new game if a saved game is found at startup.
+All state resets and transitions are handled according to documentation.

 ## What's Left to Build

 - **Client-Driven Setup and Timers**: While the core Kivy application is feature-complete, the advanced features for client-driven setup and the integrated game timers are documented but not yet implemented.
 - Finalize UI elements for touch interaction on the Raspberry Pi.
 - Conduct a full regression test of all game logic paths.
+- **Further UI/UX polish for the ResumeOrNewScreen**.
+- **Additional testing for edge cases (e.g., corrupted save files, mid-game interruptions)**.

 ## Current Status